 What they say: ‘Welcome to a most exciting wine collaboration!
 This New Zealand Sauvignon Blanc was made to a special blend created by Sarah Jessica Parker with the fellas at Invivo.
 The result: a tropical style with a smooth and long finish.
 A versatile wine that’s great with food or on its own’

 What we say: aye she’s good at making wine too isn’t it?
 So New Zealand Sauvignon is my favourite kind of wine anyway so it was already my type on paper.
 It’s really tropical, fruity and refreshing and not dry at all like some NZ sauvignon which are 13% often can be.
 It’s a lightly light colour, almost the colour of wine on soda, which means it’s totally low on the vinegar scale.
 If I were super rich, or SJP’s best mate, I think this would be one of my go to wines.
 Sadly I’m neither of those things.

 White, £24.99 from Waitrose (it’s a box though not a bottle!)

-Probably one of the more surprising partnerships, I genuinely didn’t know that Pip had some wine available until I did my research for this post.
+Probably one of the more surprising partnerships, I genuinely didn’t know that Pip was in the celebrity wines game until I did my research for this post.
 He does like a drink with Holly every now and again though doesn’t he so I guess it makes sense.
 As long as he’s not drinking it at 6am before work.